johnnovak/johnnovak.site/blog/_posts/2016-04-28-the-nim-raytracer-project-part1.md

 as evidenced by this [featured article](https://unity3d.com/showcase/case-stories/cardboardcomputer-kentuckyroutezero).

-{% include image.html name="krz.jpg" caption="The opening scene of <a href=\"http://kentuckyroutezero.com/\">Kentucky Road Zero</a>, Act I by <a href=\"http://cardboardcomputer.com/\">Cardboard Computer</a>.
+{% include image.html name="krz.jpg" nameSmall="krz.jpg" alt="Kentucky Road Zero, Act I in-game screenshot" caption="The opening scene of <a href=\"http://kentuckyroutezero.com/\">Kentucky Road Zero</a>, Act I by <a href=\"http://cardboardcomputer.com/\">Cardboard Computer</a>.
 If David Lynch ever ventured into making a computer game, then this would be it.
 The unique visual style of the game proves that an unconventional, abstract approach to rendering instead of taking the well-beaten \"standard\" photorealistic path can yield much more interesting results." width="100%" %}

 [The Astronauts](http://www.theastronauts.com/)' first-person mystery game [The Vanishing of Ethan Carter](http://ethancartergame.com/), on the other